flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201010-founder-of-smarther-news-jenna-lee/index.md

 We hope you love them as much as we do.

 Thank you for helping us turn this dream into a reality.

 We are deeply grateful…you inspire us each and every day.

-In gratitude,

-Jennaturn this dream into a reality.

-We are deeply grateful…you inspire us each and every day.